 - Clients currently sending an invalid

-Authorization header alongside a valid api_key query parameter will now authenticate successfully via fallback.
+Authorizationheader alongside a validapi_keyquery parameter will now authenticate successfully via fallback.

 Scope clarification

 This dual-input auth behavior applies to protected HTTP endpoints only.
-It does not change:
+It does not change:- The WebSocket auth model (see WebSocket authentication status below).

 - The LiveKit webhook signature verification flow, which uses its own signing mechanism independent of bearer tokens.